 In the rules, I explicitly stated that I wouldn’t include Reddit, Twitter, or discussion threads in the totals for each day.
 I thought that this would lead me to spend proportionally more time there, but I don’t think it’s made a significant difference.
 I think that having to explicitly log what I was reading while giving myself planned time to read reduced the urge to go look for something to read well enough.
 At the moment, I go through my Findka, Matter, and Nitter in the morning, and I’ve realized that there’s really no point in checking much more frequently - people don’t create meaningful content in 15 minute intervals.
 It feels more satisfying to go through a larger chunk of content anyways, though I can’t measure how much of this was due to the tracking in any quantifiable numbers.
 Creating a regular schedule for reading through things, and trying to keep myself accountable with the log, was surprisingly useful.

 Speaking of surprises, tracking every single link I’d read over the past month has built up sort of a library effect.
-While retention of points isn’t something I’ve explored in my data at all, I have less of an issue finding really great articles and then losing them in my browser history.
+While retention of article content isn’t something I’ve explored in my data at all, I have less of an issue finding really great posts and then losing them in my browser history.
 I know that everything I’ve read is in a central location, and it’s much easier to find things in one place than to search for that place, and then for the article I’m looking for2.
-(It’s also probably useful to mention that I do generate summaries of what I’ve read each week to review and see what I’d like to take away from.)
+(It’s also probably useful to mention that I do generate summaries of what I’ve read each week to review and see what I’d like to take away from the content I’ve been consuming.)
 I find that I can at least vaguely remember what I’ve read better - especially since I try to consciously choose better articles to ‘commit’ to when I track them.

 Going back to the raw data, and the charts I put in the section above, it’s interesting to see how the amount of schoolwork (a non-tracked item, but something I can very clearly remember) has an impact on my reading.
 It’s probably just because of how I organize my days - if I really have homework to catch up on, I’ll work in the time that I have scheduled out for checking various social media, which pushes the reading to the next available block of time (which, if I’m busy, would be in a while).
 It’s also interesting to see that, even with heavy workloads, I kept up with most of my recommendations and reading, never going a day without reading at least something.
 I think it’s valuable to set aside time to see what others have written about, so that’s a habit I think I’d like to continue.